Travel 4 minutes 09 September 2024

 Glovers Alley, Dublin

-Another of Ireland’s Michelin Stars located in the capital of Dublin, Glovers Alley is situated inside The Fitzwilliam Hotel and comes with a degree of subtle elegance to its décor.
+Another of Ireland’s Stars located in the capital of Dublin, Glovers Alley is situated inside The Fitzwilliam Hotel and comes with a degree of subtle elegance to its décor.
 The cooking is more robust, with the kitchen not shy of delivering some punchy flavours.
 The produce is the bedrock of the cooking, with the chefs aware that superb ingredients will provide a natural deliciousness.

 Homestead Cottage, Doolin

-There are perhaps no Michelin Stars in Ireland more remote than Homestead Cottage.
+There are perhaps no MICHELIN Stars in Ireland more remote than Homestead Cottage.
 Situated in rural County Clare, it provides a brilliant opportunity to experience the lush, unspoilt beauty that Ireland is known for.
 Homestead Cottage itself is a charming place, where the whole experience will put a smile on your face – including the clean, pure and skilful cooking.

 Homestead Cottage (© Sophie Fontaine)